 - Having no more than a total of four (4) U's in Cooperation and/or Work Habits during the eighth grade year.

-- Having no more than ten (10) excused and/or unexcused absences for the eighth grade year.
+- Having no more than 10 excused/unexcused absences during the school year.

 - Having no serious disciplinary events during the eighth grade year.

 - Having no suspensions during the eighth grade year.

 - Abiding by school and District policies with respect to student conduct and school property.

 - Having no school debts.